 Always ask your venue before planning a wedding ceremony toss.
-Don’t assume it’s accepted, because many venues won’t let you toss anything anymore, especially indoors, simply because it’s a pain to clean up.
+Don’t assume it’s accepted, because many venues won’t let you toss anything anymore.
+This is especially true indoors because it’s a pain to clean up.
 So, ask first — and don’t assume anything.
-(P.S.
-My seventh grade teacher told us to never assume anything because it makes an ASS out of U and ME.
-Pretty good rule of thumb for life, yes?)

-Mistake #2: Rice.
-Or glitter.
-Or anything that’s impossible to clean.
+Mistake #2: Using rice, glitter, or anything that’s impossible to clean.

 Now, as far as glitter is concerned, that’s a tough one: we would pretty much advise against it, especially if the ceremony is not on your own property.
 I mean, the B-52’s wouldn’t have elaborated so much about glitter on the highway, on the front porch, or on the hallway just because it’s festive.
 They were trying to tell us how glitter is THE WORST to clean up.
 And does it even really go away?
 Also, glitter would be a nightmare to get on your beautiful dress, not to mention in your hair or eyes.